-For 8 week sessions, registration at Trident begins 8 weeks prior to the session start; for 12 week sessions, registration begins 12 weeks prior to the session start.
+For 8-week sessions, registration at Trident begins 8 weeks prior to the session start; for 12-week sessions, registration begins 12 weeks prior to the session start; for 4-week sessions, registration begins 4 weeks prior to the start.
 The majority of students enroll through the Trident Learning Community (TLC) portal or the GoArmy Portal.
 Enrollment dates and important deadlines are available on Trident's Academic Calendar.